Creating Roles for Workforce Users

 Once a Role is created, it will then show under Company Roles as a "Custom" Role.

-As more Roles are created, it may be necessary to refer back to view the Role's permissions.
-To do this, click the three-dot menu and select "View permissions."
+As more Roles are created, it may be necessary to view the Role's permissions.
+To do this, click the three-dot menu and select "View permissions".
 In the same menu, there are also options to edit or delete the Role.

-Now that a Role has been created, it is now available to be assigned when adding a user to the system.
-For more information on how to create additional Workforce users, refer to Empeon's article Administering Workforce Users.
+Now that a Role has been created, it is now available to be assigned when adding a User to the system.
+For more information on how to add a Workforce User, please refer to Empeon's article Administering Workforce Users.